Buzz Hargrove: 2006 CAW leadership race

-On June 22, 2006, the executive committee of CAW Local 1256, Lambert's home local, adopted a motion to reconsider its support for Lambert's campaign and lend support instead to Hargrove.
-Lambert alleges that the local executive took this action at the prompting of Hargrove's executive assistant, Hemi Mitic, who allegedly threatened to dissolve Local 1256 and merge it into the larger CAW Local 707.
-Both Mitic and the local union president, James MacKenzie, deny this allegation.
-The motion to reconsider support for Lambert was overwhelmingly defeated by the general membership of Local 1256 on July 9, 2006, confirming that Local 1256 continued to support Lambert.

-The CAW's Constitutional Convention, at which the leadership election was scheduled to occur, took place Tuesday, August 15 through Friday, August 18 at the Vancouver Convention & Exhibition Centre.
 Delegates were scheduled to vote for CAW executive officers on Thursday, August 17.
 However, on Wednesday, August 16, the union announced that Lambert had withdrawn his candidacy for CAW president, leaving Hargrove unopposed.
-This was, however, a half-truth.
-According to standard union practice, candidates for CAW offices must be nominated before they can run.
-As Lambert was not himself a delegate, the decision on whether or not he was able to contest the presidency fell to the nearly 1000 elected delegates present.
-Since no one came forward, even delegates from his own local which had recently declared its unanimous support for his candidacy-—Lambert was effectively barred from contesting the leadership and Hargrove was therefore acclaimed for another term.

-Basking in the glow of his "victory", Hargrove concluded his acceptance speech by proposing to his long-time girlfriend Denise Small.
+Hargrove concluded his acceptance speech by proposing to his long-time girlfriend Denise Small.
 Small accepted.
 The two were subsequently married at a small, private ceremony in Toronto on December 22, 2007.

-Hargorve criticized the Ontario legislature when all three parties (Liberals, Progressive Conservatives, and NDP) passed emergency back-to-work legislation, after a wildcat strike by the Toronto Transit Commission union.

 2007 Ontario election

 In the 2007 Ontario provincial election the CAW as a union again endorsed strategic voting.
 Hargrove, however, again went further to slam both the NDP and its leader, Howard Hampton.
 He told the editorial board of the Toronto Star that the NDP had "lost complete touch" with the people of Ontario and that he saw "absolutely no reason to vote NDP."
-Hargrove then went on to lavish praise on the Ontario Liberals, claiming the party had been "more left than the NDP over the last four years" and predicting left-leaning voters would vote Liberal in the upcoming election.
+Hargrove then went on to praise on the Ontario Liberals, claiming the party had been "more left than the NDP over the last four years" and predicting left-leaning voters would vote Liberal in the upcoming election.
 The Ontario Liberal Party ultimately won a second consecutive majority government.